 Advice on preventing heel pain:

 - If pain develops within 30 minutes, then the first thing I would advise would be to change the footwear – walking in flip flops as opposed to a good pair of sports shoes can mean the difference between a happy foot and a painful one.
+A heel pad for sports shoes can also be helpful to reduce pressure on the foot and ankle.

 - There are a multitude of shoes out there, and the choices are often bewildering, especially for someone with flat feet.
-The advice I would give is that if you’re experiencing foot pain, a shoe that can be bent in half easily is not the one for you.
+The advice I would give is that if you’re experiencing pain, a shoe that can be bent in half easily is not the one for you.
 A good shoe will bend at the forefoot, be firm in the midfoot and have support at the ankle.

 - If your shoes are too hard, your feet will feel uncomfortable.